syncfusion-content/javascript-docs/js/Chart/Data-Markers.md

 {% include image.html url="/js/Chart/Data-Markers_images/Data-Markers_img6.png" Caption="Data Markers"%}

-For chart types such as Pie and Doughnut, label can be positioned inside or outside the perimeter of the series by using the [labelPosition](../api/ejchart#members:series-labelposition) option.
+The label can be positioned inside or outside the perimeter of the series by using the [labelPosition](../api/ejchart#members:series-labelposition) option for the chart types such as Pie and Doughnut, .

 The following code example shows how to set the *labelPosition*,